bitcoin-s/bitcoin-s-ts/oracle-server-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 The development server is configured for the default 127.0.0.1 IP and 9998 port of the oracle-server and should be ready to run.
 Try pressing the 'Get Public Key' button.

 ## Build

-Run `ng build` to build the project.
+Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.